rometsch/fargocpt/README.md

 The `./docker/run.sh` script already takes this into account by launching only one process.
 It will be executed with as many threads as there are cores on one numa node.
 This should be sufficient for many local applications.
 On a cluster, you'll likely want to compile the code yourself.

+The docker image assumes that the input files is located at `/simulation/setup.yml` inside the container and output files are written relative to `/simulation`.
+Inside the container, the program can be called with the `fargocpt` command, which is a symlink to the python wrapper.

 ## Building the code